Zaki-1052/GPTPortal/README.md

 - Simple and intuitive **UI** with *copy-to-clipboard* feature for chat messages.
 - **Export** as *HTML* **button** for *conversation history*.
 - Integrated **shutdown** *functionality* at "**Bye!**"
+- **Image Generation** with *DALL·E 3*.
 - **Model Selector** of various *OpenAI APIs*.
 Includes:
-  - GPT-4: Default – Snapshot of the Most Intelligent Version
+  - GPT-4: Default – Snapshot of the *Most Intelligent* Version
-  - GPT-4-Vision: Able to View & Analyze Images
+  - GPT-4-Vision: Able to View & Analyze *Images*
-  - GPT-4-32k: Longer Context Window – More Expensive
+  - GPT-4-32k: Longer Context Window – More *Expensive*
+    - Must be hosted on Microsoft Azure for access
-  - GPT-4-Turbo: Currently used in ChatGPT Plus
+  - GPT-4-Turbo: Currently used in *ChatGPT Plus*
-    - Cheaper and Longer Context, but Less Intelligent
+    - *Cheaper* and Longer Context, but *Less Intelligent*
-  - GPT-3.5-Turbo: Cheapest Model
+  - GPT-3.5-Turbo: *Cheapest* Model

 ## Example